You will learn

 3. The next component you'll want to drag in — directly after the trigger — is the Back in Stock Delay.
 Recipients that enter your flow will wait at this delay until their item of interest is restocked.
 After this occurs, they will move on to the next step in your flow (which is typically an email but could be an SMS).

-4. Typically, you will only need a single message in this flow, as a back in stock flow serves a transactional purpose.
+4. Typically, you will only need a single message in this flow as a notification that the item is back.
 Make sure to turn Smart Sending off for this message to ensure everyone gets the alert.

 You do not need to add any time delays components to this series, as the back in stock delay will ensure each person that enters your flow waits until the item they subscribed to goes back in stock before moving forward.

-There are two key settings you can adjust regarding your back in stock flow:
+There are 2 key settings you can adjust regarding your back in stock flow:

 - Minimum inventory rules